-Exploring shapes and symmetry with mirror – Mirror is a wonderful tool for learning about symmetry.
-This concept is usually a part of older children’s curriculum.
-However, simple demonstration of drawing semi shapes and completing them with mirror reflection is a fun learning exercise for a preschooler as well.
+Exploring shapes and symmetry with mirror – An acrylic mirror is a wonderful tool for learning about symmetry.
+This concept is usually a part of the older children’s curriculum.
+However, a simple demonstration of drawing semi shapes and completing them with mirror reflection is a fun learning exercise for a preschooler as well.

 Marble Race – Simple, but fun entertainment for kids that can be done on the wet sand.
 We didn’t happen to have marbles, so we used loose parts – rolling to see which one would roll further.

 Drawing from observation – This is the most welcomed and beautiful part of every nature learning experience – drawing stunning surroundings.
 It is impossible to be next to the ocean and not admire the depth of aqua, blue, green colours of the water and sky.
 We took markers with various tones of blue and green for drawing what we saw – clouds, waves, the sparkling surface of the ocean.